 If the request to the metadata server returns

-NONE, the instance isn't
+NONE, then the VM isn't

 scheduled to stop.
-For example, run the following command from within
+For example, run the following command from within a VM:

 curl http://metadata.google.internal/computeMetadata/v1/instance/maintenance-event -H "Metadata-Flavor: Google" NONE